McGill-MMA-EnterpriseAnalytics/NHL-Game-II/README.md

 On Automation, cron job for triggering pickle file and updating docker which will refresh the simulator/app was built and tested on local environment. full access to tools/softwares instead of trial or community version can help to implement on cloud and live environment.
 It is a part of future scope.

 ## Tools/Softwares/Programming Languages used,
-Python, Databricks, Databricks delta lake/visualization features, Docker desktop, Google cloud platform (container registry, kubernetes, vm instance), GITHub, Streamlit, Swagger, Flask API, Postman, Anaconda
+Python, Databricks, Databricks delta table, visualization features, Docker desktop, Google cloud platform (container registry, kubernetes, vm instance), GITHub, Streamlit, Swagger, Flask API, Postman, Anaconda